Welcome to the Huron Fringe Birding Festival.

 Join us for this eight-day Birding and Nature Festival held annually on the first two weekends after the May (Victoria Day) long weekend.

 To view the schedule of events or complete the online registration process please click on the desired selection from the Huron Fringe Birding Festival 'drop-down' menu on the green menu bar located just below the photo at the top of this page.

 The Huron Fringe Birding Festival endorses and actively follows OFO (Ontario Field Ornithologists) Ethical Birding Principles.
 We encourage our participants to be familiar with their Code of Ethics.

-If you have questions regarding the Festival or registration process please contact our offical registrar at email@example.com or leave a message at the Visitor Centre (519-389-6232).
-Please note that messages are only checked weekly during the off-season.
+If you have questions regarding the Festival or registration process please contact our official registrar by email at firstname.lastname@example.org or by phone at 519-353-8618.